Find out what you need to make it easier and quicker to move goods by using the Common Transit Convention (CTC).

-- get a customs agent, broker or freight forwarder to complete the declarations for you - you must give written permission for them to do this first
+- get someone to deal with customs for you - you must give written permission for them to do this first

 Getting a guarantee

-You will need a guarantee in place to cover customs or import VAT debt that will arise.
+When exporting goods you will need a guarantee in place to cover customs or import VAT duties while your goods are being moved.
 Your guarantee can be:

-- an individual guarantee for single imports or exports
+- an individual guarantee for single movements, 3 times a year or less

 Contact your bank or other financial institution in advance to make sure your guarantee will be set up before you move your goods.

 Using your own premises to send or receive goods